v4lakers/mlkobe/README.md

 ```

 ## Setting Up the Directory
-Download the "data" folder above to the proj3 directory.
+Download the "data" folder above to the mlkobe directory.
 Once the directory looks like this, we can go ahead and get started.

 ![Test Image 2](images/directory.png)